the-black-eagle/script.streaming.radio.helper/README.md

 lookups are performed if the track has not been played before, or the cached data is older than 7 days.
 Cached data is saved either when the script stops or every 15 minutes when its running.

-The script now also attempts to display track data as well as artist data if it is available.
+The script now also attempts to fetch track data as well as artist data if it is available.
 Track data for the currently playing track is scraped from theaudiodb and lastFM if no details are found on the former.

 In the event that theaudiodb and lastFM are unavailable for some reason, the script will use any cached data that is available to it,